csrajath/Web_Scraping_-_Automation/Arxiv-Bot/Readme.md

 - The requirements for the same can be installed with `pip install requirments.txt`
 ### Improvements
 - Currently the bot outputs a CSV.
 We can instead choose to pipeline it to a DB.
-- It as been tested for Windows Task Scheduler and can be experimented with CronTab
+- It has been tested for Windows Task Scheduler and can be experimented with CronTab
 - The code can be optimized by creating functions out of the blocks and reducing time complexity